Obi Cubana shares video of lavish Oba party as he remembers mum 1 month after

 - Popular Nigerian businessman Obi Cubana took the internet by storm when he threw a lavish burial for his late mum last month

-- Obi Cubana's billionaire friends turned the party into a carnival as they dahed him almost 400 cows and rained different currencies
+- Obi Cubana's billionaire friends turned the party into a carnival as they dashed him almost 400 cows and rained different currencies

 - The businessman in a recent post on Instagram shared a short video of the event and penned a sweet note to his late mum